grahamwwilson/615-utils/README.md

 Ex4.sh: Run the code with input from a file, output to a file and
         print the output to the screen

-Ex5.sh: Same as Ex4.sh but with argument input
+Ex5.sh: Same as Ex4.sh but with input argument

-Ex6.sh: Run Ex5.sh 5 times with arguments 1,2,3,4,5
+Ex6.sh: Run Ex5.sh 5 times with input arguments of 1,2,3,4,5

 Ex7.sh: Run Ex6.sh but with output to file

+Ex8.sh: As Ex6.sh but with for loop (with each argument specified)

+Ex9.sh: As Ex6.sh but with a programmed for loop

+Ex9.bash: As Ex9.sh but using "let" which is a bash builtin command

+Ex10.sh: Rather than supplying an input file, here the input argument
+         is written to a temporary file, and read in by the executable.